FelixOnline/v2/content/articles/2010-11-18-surfers-brave-the-freezing-waves-of-westward-ho.md

 subtitle: >
   SurfSoc's 'frivolous' weekend in Devon
 date: "2010-11-18 21:22:17 +0000"

 # Attributes from Felix Online V1
 id: "406"
 old_path: /sport/406/surfers-brave-the-freezing-waves-of-westward-ho
 aliases:
  - /sport/406/surfers-brave-the-freezing-waves-of-westward-ho
+imported: true
+comments:
+ - Jr camp was a wonderful time for our chrieldn we had had 13 campers 9 chrieldn were first time going 2 of our chrieldn were filled with the Holy Ghost for the first time several others were renewed it was so great to see Stephen and Naomi speaking in that Heavenly language also it was alsome to see 400 jr campers praising God and praying at the altar our God is a wonderful God and he keeps his promises thank you Jesus for pouring out your spiritFrozen winter is comnigdo you like to buy ugg to preventing cold and keeping warmAs a pursuer for the most stylish is there any ugg boots you have in mindI think you have no excuse anymore if you dont have a pair of The  can be worn as a  or   Hottest pop styleIf you like thewwwrealuggcom can provide high quality of  in low priceAre you straitened for  dont worry we have the best  on sale many of which are hand made by craftspeopleRealUGGInc came up with some newstyles    We offer a wide range of UGG

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true